 The Constitution provides that the Company may offer separate Classes of Shares, each representing interests in a Fund, with each Fund comprising a separate and distinct portfolio of investments.
 The assets of each Fund will be invested separately on behalf of each Fund in accordance with the investment objective and policies of each Fund and the assets and liabilities of each Fund are segregated as a matter of Irish law.
 The value of the Shares of each Fund shall at all times equal their Net Asset Value.
 The Base Currency of each Fund will be determined by the Directors and will be set out in the Prospectus and/or Supplement for the relevant Fund.

-The Company has obtained the approval of the Central Bank for the establishment of the following six Funds:
+The Company has obtained the approval of the Central Bank for the establishment six Funds.
+Three of which are approved for the offer to non-qualified investors in Switzerland: